ArturAralin/rpc-worker-threads/README.md

+# IMPORTANT
-# !IMPORTANT.
-Lib is not ready to production or development use.
+This library is not ready to production use, but you can experiment with it on your pet projects 😊

 # rpc-worker-threads